 Using A Cold Compress

 In many cases, your bruises will lead to swelling.
 Depending on the impacted area, the swelling can really decrease your mobility.
 Finding a way to eliminate the swelling immediately is pertinent.
 This is where a cold compress will enter the picture.
 Just apply a cold object to the impacted area.
 An ice pack, frozen peas or even a frozen steak will do the trick.
 The cold will reduce the swelling rapidly, while also reducing blood circulation.
-If you have bleeding, the cold will limit it greatly.
+If you have to bleed, the cold will limit it greatly.

 Keep It Elevated